ChristinaChina/mywebsite/content/_index.md

 {{<figure src="/images/homepage.jpg" title="Welcome to my homepage!
 My name is Zhenting HE." width="360">}}

-I am currently in the first semester of my second master’s degree, studying Sociocultural Anthropology at <a href='https://www.uni-heidelberg.de/en' target='blank'> Heidelberg University </a >,with a minor in Philosophy, and I hold a master’s degree in Media and Communication, advised by <a href='https://cmc.szu.edu.cn/info/1067/1069.htm' target="_blank"> Jiang CHANG</a >.
-One line I’ve always held close comes from Antonio Gramsci: “pessimism of the intellect, optimism of the will.”
+One line I’ve long held close comes from Antonio Gramsci: “pessimism of the intellect, optimism of the will.”

-For academic experiences, please refer to the <a href='https://www.zhentinghe.com/en/research/' target="_blank">'Research'</a > tab.
-To view personal posts that reflect my personality, please check the <a href='https://www.zhentinghe.com/en/life/' target="_blank">'Life'</a > tab.
+ I am interested in how media technologies shape everyday life and human relationships, with particular attention to gendered experiences.
+My work focuses on media, culture, and lived experience, especially in relation to digital media, visual culture, memory, and care in contemporary society.
+I draw on perspectives from media studies and cultural anthropology, with a focus on China and transnational contexts.

 For more details about my background, please feel free to check out my <a href='/files/CV-Zhenting HE.pdf'  target="_blank"> CV </a >.
+In terms of my academic experience, please refer to the <a href='https://www.zhentinghe.com/en/research/' target="_blank">'Research'</a > tab.
+To view personal posts that reflect my personality, please check the <a href='https://www.zhentinghe.com/en/life/' target="_blank">'Life'</a > tab.

-In my free time, I enjoy hiking, watching animation and detective movies with my family.
+I see academic work as an integral part of my life, so beyond reading and writing, I enjoy observing how society works.
+I also value time on my own, enjoying visits to museums, street photography, animation, hiking, and detective films, while appreciating time shared with my family.